piskvorky/gensim/docs/_sources/tut1.txt

 For example, the vector feature with ``id=10`` stands for the question "How many times does the word `graph` appear in the document?".
-The answer is "zero" for the first six documents and "one" for the remaining three.
+The answer is "zero" for the first six documents and "one" for the remaining three:

 >>> print corpus
 [[(0, 1.0), (1, 1.0), (2, 1.0)],